 Courageous and passionate survivor advocates are driving marriage-age reforms across the United States.
 Woven through their painful personal stories have been many common threads - perpetrating parents, predatory older men, threshold vulnerabilities like poverty and family instability, repeated system-failures to protect them, and a lack of self-help options to protect themselves.
-These stories have inspired not only general change, but also specific safeguards incorporated in reform legislation.
+These stories have inspired not only a broad investment in change, but also specific safeguards incorporated in reform legislation.

-It is striking, and appropriate, that many laws untouched for decades have been replaced in a single legislative session in some states.
-But the fast pace of these reforms also has a downside, inclining towards lowest-common-denominator approaches that can garner broad consensus.
-And in states where only surface-level reforms have been enacted, it is equally striking that despite new laws, old tragedies could just as easily repeat themselves.
+It is striking, and appropriate, that many laws untouched for decades have been replaced in a single legislative session in some states where legislators have been moved by the stories of survivors.
+But the fast pace of these reforms can have a downside, at times inclining legislators towards lowest-common-denominator approaches that can more easily garner broad consensus and a quick win.
+In states where only surface-level reforms have been enacted, we know that despite new laws, old tragedies can easily repeat themselves.